Baltasarq/mspac/README.md

 ## Getting Started

-Just clone this repository and execute mspac.py with the supported arguments.
-Run it without arguments to check the available options.

 In order to run this software, you need **Python**, it does not matter what version (provided it is updated enough), **mspac** will run in **Python 2** and **Python 3**.

 ## Installation

-You can use pip in order to retrieve the package from PyPI:
+You can (and you are encouraged to) use pip in order to retrieve the package from PyPI:
 `sudo pip install mspac`

-Remember that, in that case, this script will be available system-wide, and that, instead of using `python mspac.py`, you will be able to use just `mspac`.
-This is important for the examples given below.
+Then run it without arguments (`mspac`), to check the available options.

+Alternately, just clone this repository and execute `mspac/mspac_tool.py` with the supported arguments.

 ## Usage

-`python mspac.py [-h] [operation [packages ...]]`
+`mspac [-h] [operation [packages ...]]`

 ## Examples